gilbarbara/react-from-dom/README.md

 ## Getting Started

-Set a string with HTML/XML source code OR a DOM Node which it will be used to create React elements recursively.
+Set a string with HTML/XML source code OR a DOM Node, which will be used to create React elements recursively.

 ```jsx
 import React from 'react';